Battle of Harlem Heights Plaque at Columbia University

 The Battle of Harlem Heights was a minor engagement that took place during the early phases of the Revolutionary War.
 Following their rapid defeat and panicked retreat from Long Island, this successful rearguard action helped slow the British advance and offered a critical morale boost to American troops.
 On September 16, 1776, General George Washington led the outnumbered Americans against the advancing British forces under General Sir William Howe.
 The battle was the first American victory of the New York Campaign.
 The victory was only temporary, as Washington's troops were still vastly outnumbered and forced to continue their retreat.
 The battle also resulted in the death of one of Washington's most competent officers, Lieutenant Colonel Thomas Knowlton.
 Despite these setbacks, the battle served as a boon to American morale and allowed the bulk of Washington's army to evade capture so they could continue their war for independence.

+This park was part of the original plan for the city and appears in the 1804 Mangin Map of Paulus Hook.
+Today it is home to a large obelisk that commemorates the Battle of Paulus Hook.
 After achieving victory at Stony Point, Major Henry Lee convinced General George Washington to attack Paulus Hook.
 The Battle of Paulus Hook took place during the American Revolution on August 19, 1779, and ended in an American victory.
 The American victories at Stony Point and Paulus Hook played a role in changing Sir Henry Clinton's plans in the New York region as he began to look towards the southern campaign the following year.
-The battle resulted in 2 killed, 3 wounded, and 7 captured on the American side, while the British endured 30 killed and injured, and 159 captured.
+The battle resulted in 2 killed, three wounded, and seven captured on the American side, while the British endured 30 killed and injured, and 159 captured.

 Princeton Battle Monument